sumn2u/vue-deploy-s3/README.md

 ```

-This package doesn't build the app, instead use webpack or create-react-app to build your application instead.
+This package doesn't build the app, instead use webpack or vue cli to build your application instead.

 ## Table of Contents